-No. Component Description 1 Grounding Terminal The wire used to ground the unit connects here.
-2 Power Switch These standard slide switches power the unit on and off.
-3 Secondary LAN Port The cable that connects the unit to the backup network interface (10/100/1000 Mbps) plugs in here.
-4 PON Port This connector is provided for a Power over the Net [TM] (PON) unit which allows servers attached to the KVM over IP switch to be booted remotely over the net.
-See Single Stage Installation , page 27, step 6 for installation details.
+No. Component Description 1 grounding terminal The wire used to ground the unit connects here.
+2 power switches These standard slide switches power the unit on and off.
+3 secondary LAN port The cable that connects the unit to the backup network interface (10/100/1000 Mbps) plugs in here.
+4 PON port This connector is provided for a Power over the NetTM (PON) unit which allows servers attached to the KVM over IP switch to be booted remotely over the net.
+See KN2116VA / KN4116VA / KN1132V / KN2132VA / KN4132VA / KN4132VA / KN8132V / KN4164V / KN8164V / KN8116V Single-Stage Installation on page 31, step 6 for installation details.
 Contact your dealer for more information regarding PON units.
-5 KVM Ports The Cat 5e cables that link the unit to the KVM Adapter Cables (which connect to the servers), plug in here.
-6 Power Sockets The power cable(s) plugs in here.
+5 KVM ports The Cat 5e cables that link the unit to the KVM Adapter Cables (which connect to the servers), plug in here.
+6 power sockets The power cable(s) plugs in here.
 The left power socket corresponds to the left power switch, and the right power socket corresponds to the right power switch.
-7 Primary LAN Port The cable that connects the unit to the primary network interface (10/100/1000 Mbps) plugs in here.
-8 Serial Port This port can be used for a serial device; or for a dial in connection should the unit be unavailable over the network.
-See Single Stage Installation , page 27, step 7 for installation details.
-9 Remote Console Port This port is reserved and will be available for use with future upgrades as a remote console port.
-10 Local Console Port(s) The unit can be accessed via a local console as well as over the Net.
+7 primary LAN port The cable that connects the unit to the primary network interface (10/100/1000 Mbps) plugs in here.
+8 serial port This port can be used for a serial device; or for a dial in connection should the unit be unavailable over the network.
+See KN2116VA / KN4116VA / KN1132V / KN2132VA / KN4132VA / KN8132V / KN4164V / KN8164V / KN8116V Single-Stage Installation on page 31, step 7 for installation details.
+9 remote console port This port is reserved and will be available for use with future upgrades as a remote console port.
+10 local console port(s) The unit can be accessed via a local console as well as over the Net.
 The local console devices (USB keyboard, USB mouse, DVI-D or VGA monitor) plug in here.